singh1114/pythonprogramming/_posts/2020-10-31-how-does-the-import-module-work-in-python.md

 show_ads: false
 show_telegram_signup: false
 ---
+{% include lazyload.html image_src="https://i.ibb.co/7kgYkF7/carbon-4-2.png" image_alt="How does the import module work in Python" image_title="How does the import module work in Python" %}

 The objective of writing this article is to develop a better understanding of how the `import` statement works and different forms of importing.

 In Python, Whenever you want to import a module, you write as following -